Wynfrid Duckworth: Life

 Wynfrid Lawrence Henry Duckworth was born in Liverpool to Henry Duckworth and Mary Bennett, Duckworth attended Birkenhead School and the École Libre des Cordéliers before studying sciences at Jesus College, Cambridge.
 He began a lifelong college fellowship in 1893, and during the Second World War served as Master.
 Duckworth obtained his medical degree in 1905 after training at St Bartholomew's Hospital. in 1910 he was reporting on excavations that he was involved with in Gibraltar.
-He found an ancient skeleton in Cave S. He taught physical anthropology and anatomy during various periods, interrupted by a term on the General Medical Council and a commission in the Royal Army Medical Corps.
+He found an ancient skeleton in Cave S.

+Duckworth taught physical anthropology and anatomy during various periods, interrupted by a term on the General Medical Council and a commission in the Royal Army Medical Corps.
 He also served as the president of the Anatomical Society of Great Britain and Ireland from 1941 to 1943.
 Duckworth was the last surviving member of the Anatomical Society to have been elected in the 1800s.
 Duckworth lived for exactly one year after his wife, dying at a nursing home in Cambridge.